 The PMO will issue a headline report within one working day of the meeting, with full minutes, actions and decisions issued within five working days of the meeting.

-The PMO will maintain an up to date Programme plan, RAID log and actions log.
+The PMO will maintain an up to date Programme plan, RAID log and actions log relating to Design Artefacts.

 The PMO will provide all meeting management services and deliver all regular and ad hoc meetings.